hexamite/hx19-java/README.md

 With at least 3 of the devices in a fixed position (or just 2 for 2D positioning) the position of the rest can be calculated.

-## Command line utilites and Java library for operating and maintaining HX19 systems.
+## About this project

-The code here provides command line tools and libraries to operate and interface with the HX19 ultrasound positioning devices.
+The code provided in this project provides command line tools and libraries to operate and interface with the HX19 ultrasound positioning devices.

 The tools are written in Groovy and leverage [ZeroMQ](http://zeromq.org) to allow local or network access to devices from a number of [programming languages and platforms](http://zeromq.org/bindings:_start).